daksh-devrani/JenkinsPipeLine/README.md

 ---

 ## 📜 License

-This project is licensed under the MIT License.
+This project is for demonstration purposes.
+Feel free to adapt and extend it for your own CI/CD workflows.